abdullahsakib/Data-Science-and-AI-Internship-Program-2024/README.md

 ### 2.1 Dataset Overview

 The dataset for the Cassava Leaf Disease Classification Challenge is a comprehensive collection of annotated images representing various common diseases affecting cassava plants, one of the most crucial crop resources in tropical and subtropical regions.
 It includes thousands of high-resolution images categorized into several disease classes, as well as a category for healthy leaves.This porvides 5 folder/class of data,  some data are incorrect as inside one named folder one may find data of another folder.
 Dataset is highly imbalace.
 Most of them are Cassava Mosaic Disease (CMD).
-'Cassava Mosaic Disease (CMD)': 10526,
-   'Healthy': 2061,
-   'Cassava Green Mottle (CGM)': 1909,
-   'Cassava Brown Streak Disease (CBSD)': 1751, 'Cassava Bacterial Blight (CBB)': 870}

 ### 2.2 Accessing the Dataset

 The dataset is hosted on Kaggle, a popular platform for data science competitions and collaborative projects.
-Participants can access the dataset by following these steps:

-1. **Create or Sign into Kaggle:** Navigate to [Kaggle's website](https://www.kaggle.com) and either sign in to your existing account or create a new one.
-2. **Navigate to the Dataset:** Use the search feature on Kaggle to find the "Cassava Leaf Disease Classification" dataset or access it directly through this link: [Cassava Leaf Disease Classification Dataset](https://www.kaggle.com/datasets/gauravduttakiit/cassava-leaf-disease-classification).
-3. **Download the Dataset:** Once on the dataset page, look for the "Download" button (usually located at the top right of the page) to download the dataset files to your local machine.

-Participants are encouraged to familiarize themselves with the dataset upon download, noting the structure, format, and the different classes of diseases included.
-This preliminary step is crucial for effective data exploration and preprocessing, setting the stage for successful model development.

 ## 3. Task Specifications